markbsigler/.dotfiles/README.md

 ## 🔧 Tool Detection and Fallbacks

-The dotfiles include intelligent fallbacks for cross-platform compatibility:
+The .dotfiles include intelligent fallbacks for cross-platform compatibility:

 ### Editor Selection